Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Experiments

 \section{Experiments}

-In this section, we conduct fine-grained categorization experiments on the benchmark datasets of CUB-200-2011 \cite{cub2002011} and Oxford Flower 102 \cite{flowers}.
+In this section, we conduct fine-grained categorization experiments on the benchmark datasets of CUB-200-2011 \cite{cub2002011}, Oxford Flower 102 \cite{flowers} and Oxford-IIIT Pet \cite{pets}.
 We present ablation studies to investigate the component-wise effectiveness of our proposed PartNet, its variants, and the DPP scheme, and also compare with the state of the art.
+We implement the proposed method on PyTorch and provide the codes at \url{https://github.com/YBZh/PartNet}.